ttntm/ttntm/src/blog/2020/18-serverless-recipes-app.md

 }
 ```

 Much like `recipe-get.js`, this function works with the respective recipe's ID (based on its URL) in order to find the correct record to update.
-The data sent into the function is the complete updated recipe object, but keep in mind that in FaunaDB, "Updates are partial, and only modify values that are specified in the param_object" (see {% ext "q.update", "https://docs.fauna.com/fauna/current/api/fql/functions/update?lang=javascript" %}).
+The data sent into the function is the complete updated recipe object, but keep in mind that in Fauna, "Updates are partial, and only modify values that are specified in the param_object" (see {% ext "q.update", "https://docs.fauna.com/fauna/current/api/fql/functions/update?lang=javascript" %}).

 #### Delete Existing Recipes